"But she is, more than the Sirens, capable of song..."

 That is entirely at the discretion of the parents of said young girls, but this work is aimed primarily at ladies of about 14 and up.
 Although there are no graphic descriptions of sex or violence, I felt very strongly that the stories should not obscure the reality of what was happening to these women.
 Zeus did not "fall in love" with his mortal victims.
 He raped them.
 The ancient sources made no bones about it, and neither do I. These stories, tragic and ugly as they can be, have much to say that is urgently relevant to women today.
 I've written the stories in such a way as to prompt reflection on issues like consent, sexual agency, victim blaming, gossip, and more.

 Most emphatically, no!
 These ancient writers were products of their societies.
 I would say it's not their fault, but any discussion of fault is beside the point.
-The purpose here is not to cast blame but rather to challenge assumptions.
+The purpose here is not to cast blame but rather to challenge assumptions and pull back the curtain on misogyny in the myths.
+If readers have a problem with the way men behave in the myths... well, take it up with Homer and company.
+I didn't make this stuff up.

 Kassandra Flamouri is the author of three published novels and mother to the amazing and indefatigable Zoe Grace, the inspiration behind this project.
 Together they spend their days learning not to touch the stove and planning the downfall of the patriarchy (with the full support of Zoe's dad, who is the model of what a modern man should be).